Here are some of the questions we're asked most often about our work and our resources for students.

 That depends on the material.
 Cinema films, more contentious works and some adult material are all viewed in pairs - all other works are viewed alone.
 However, many works are viewed more than once internally, with additional teams or more senior members of staff viewing them before a final decision on the age rating is reached.

 Usually a team will agree on the rating because we base all recommendations on the BBFC’s published guidelines.
 However, if a team disagrees, or believes a film would benefit from additional consideration, it is sent to another team (of two or three depending on the issue raised).
-Sometimes key scenes or shorter works are are brought to the weekly examining meeting for further discussion or sent to the BBFC’s Director or Presidential team.
+Sometimes key scenes or shorter works are are brought to the weekly examining meeting for further discussion or sent to the BBFC’s Chief Executive or Presidential team.
 Really contentious works, like former 'Video Nasties' which are having cuts reinstated, or cinema releases likely to provoke comment, will often be seen again even if the first team agrees on a decision.

 That depends - all individual examiners have their own foibles and things that they find difficult to watch, and this can be affected by a huge number of variables such as what is happening in an examiner's personal life, or even what he or she has watched earlier that day or that week.
 Some of the strongest stuff we watch is what we would term 'extreme reality' products, which are works that show things like real life death or injury.